CodingBuddy25/CrewAI_DK4PM/README.md

             Reintje van Gulijk, Peter van der Putten, Aske Plaat July 2025

+For the experiment outputs and the calculation method of the contribution percentage see: [GitHub repositories](https://github.com/CodingBuddy25/Evaluation_LLM)

 ## Branches overview
 In this repository there are quite a 5 branches so there will be a brief explanation per branch.